atriviality/federal_register_comments/README.md

 This is a proof of concept that leverages the Federal Register API to consolidate comments for notices of proposed rule making (NPRM).
 The code does a second pass on the PDF that is created to add bookmarks as well as limited analysis of the text, i.e., a word cloud.

+## Limitations

+ - The prototype does not handle attachments that are not PDF.
+ - There can be edge cases where unsupported characters (non Latin-1 characters) cause the prototype to fail.

 ## Usage

 The document_id can be found under the Document ID box for a proposed rule.
 An API key for the Federal Register API can be obtained at (https://open.gsa.gov/api/regulationsgov/)[https://open.gsa.gov/api/regulationsgov/].